bryanlimy/technical-interview/README.md

 - Best Case Sort: Merge Sort: O(n)
 - Average Case Sort: Merge Sort: O(n^2)
 - Worst Case Sort: Merge Sort: O(n^2)

-#### Merge Sort Vs. Quicksort
-- Quicksort is likely faster in practice.
-- Merge Sort divides the set into the smallest possible groups immediately then reconstructs the incrementally as it sorts the groupings.
-- Quicksort continually divides the set by the average, until the set is recursively sorted.

 ## Basic Types of Algorithms
 ### **Recursive Algorithms**